Violet-sword/Internal-Rag-Cookbot/README.md

 ## Features

-- Fully local RAG setup (no cloud APIs!)
+- Fully local RAG setup
 - Uses Ollama-compatible models for both embedding and generation
-- Built with LangChain, FAISS, and Python
+- Built with Python, using LangChain and FAISS library
 - Interactive terminal interface
 - Fallback to general knowledge if answer isn’t found in local data